| |

 The best way to maximize the shelf life of any cheese is to ensure it’s refrigerated.
 When it comes to Camembert, a soft cheese, it largely depends on how you store it, and a well-stored Camembert can last 1-2 weeks.

-An excellent way to let the cheese breathe is by wrapping it in parchment or cheese paper, never a cling wrap, and stored in its original wooden box.
+An excellent way to let the cheese breathe is by wrapping it in parchment or cheese paper, never a cling wrap, and storing it in its original wooden box.
 This stops the cheese from sweating and retains its flavor.
-When Camembert starts to go bad, it will develop a hardened texture around the edges, darken slightly in color, and come down with an off-smell.
+When Camembert starts to go bad, it will develop a hardened texture around the edges, darken slightly in color, and develop an off-smell.
 If you see mold growth that is not a part of the actual manufacturing process, it’s best to discard it altogether.

 Can you freeze Camembert?

-Most cheeses that are frozen tend to lose their texture but flavors and cooking properties remain unchanged.
-That being said, soft cheeses like Brie and Camembert should not be frozen as they tend to lose their moisture and it can affect their flavor.
-These cheeses have a high moisture content that is affected by the ice crystals, making them dry and unappetizing.
+Most cheeses that are frozen tend to lose their texture, but flavors and cooking properties remain unchanged.
+That being said, soft cheeses like Brie and Camembert should not be frozen, as they tend to lose moisture, which can affect their flavor.
+These cheeses have a high moisture content, which is affected by ice crystals, making them dry and unappetizing.

-In some cases, Camembert cheese can be frozen but you have to be ready for it to lose its texture.
-The best way to freeze Camembert is by wrapping it in aluminum foil, then a layer of plastic wrap to keep the smell intact, and finally vacuum sealing it in a freezer bag.
+In some cases, Camembert cheese can be frozen, but you have to be ready for it to lose its texture.
+The best way to freeze Camembert is to wrap it in aluminum foil, then cover it with a layer of plastic wrap to keep the smell intact, and finally vacuum-seal it in a freezer bag.
 The seal reduces the fermentation time.
 When ready to eat, transfer the Camembert from the freezer to the refrigerator and defrost it for at least 24 hours or up to 48 hours.

 How about you?
 Have you tried Camembert at home?
 How about in France?
 Do tell!